-Thank you very much, Olivier.
-I think that volunteer fatigue is a direct consequence of not having enough hands taking care of the different issues that we have.
-So I think that the first thing we should do is to bring in new people, engage them, and have them keep the conversation going.
-Another strategy for this would be to, of course, have a rotation of the people that are taking care of the different issues and discussions within ICANN not only in At-Large but in any other community that has unpaid volunteers working on ICANN discussions.
+LEON FELIPE SANCHEZ AMBIA: Thank you very much.
+I think volunteer fatigue is a direct consequence of not having enough hands taking care of the different issues that we have.

+I think that the first thing we should do is to bring in new people, engage them, and have them keep the conversation going.

+Another strategy for this would be to of course have a rotation of the people that are taking care of the different issues and discussions within ICANN, not only in At-Large but in any other community that has unpaid volunteers working on ICANN discussions.

-Lastly but not least, as I said, I would definitely encourage the use of technologies and remote hubs to continue to participate in ICANN's discussions.
-And I think that would definitely help us fight the volunteer fatigue that we all very aware that sometimes just comes in and gives us sometimes harder and sometimes not so hard.
-But I think that would be a good strategy.
+Lastly but not least, as I said, I would definitely encourage the use of technologies and remote hubs to continue to participate in ICANN discussions and issues.
+I think that would definitely help us fight the volunteer fatigue that we are all very aware that sometimes just comes in and [inaudible] that would be a good strategy.
 Thank you, Olivier.

-Thank you very much.
-Alan, please.
+- >> TIJANI BEN JEMAA: Thank you very much.
+Alan, please. - >> ALAN GREENBERG: Thank you very much.

-Thank you very much.
-I think there is a number of aspects and Leon covered some of them.
-We need new people, but we need new people who actually get engaged and are willing to take on the difficult subjects.
-You can't make a WHOIS expert - now RDS or RDDS - in six months.
-There's just a vast amount of history and there are so many complexities to the issue that it's just something you're [again] but if you don't get new people involved in the discussions, then they never get up to speed.
-And we are not doing well on that right now.
-If you look at the people who are involved in that subject, for instance, it's people who have been doing it for a bunch of years and we need to be better to somehow lure people in.
-And it's almost setting a trap for them to make it sound interesting.
+I think there is a number of aspects, and Leon covered some of them.
+We need new people.
+But we need new people who actually get engaged and are willing to take on the difficult subjects.

+You can't make a who is expert now RDS or RDDS in six months.
+There is just a vast amount of history and there are so many complexities to the issue that it's just not something - if you don't get new people involved in the discussion, then they never get up to speed.
+We are not doing well on that right now.

-Part of that is training and getting people up to speed, and I think we need to do it much more not only with a webinar that's targeted at 30 people but we need to do functional mentoring - that is, when we get someone who thinks they may be interested in a particular topic, we need to assign them with someone else and get them up to speed.
-And that only can be done with one-on-one work.
-That's part of it.
-It's not just a lack of new people.
-It's new people who are willing to take on the load.
+If you look at the people who were involved in that subject, for instance, it's people who have been doing it for a bunch of years.
+We need to be better, to somehow lure people in and it's almost setting a trap for them, to make it sound interesting, part of that is training and getting people up to speed, and I think we need to do it much more, not only with a webinar that is targeted at 30 people, but we need to do functional mentoring, that is when we get someone who thinks they may be interested in a particular topic, we need to assign them with someone else and get them up to speed, and that only can be done with one on one work.

-And the last part is, ICANN needs to manage the process better.
-We're not doing well right now.
-We have several activities going on, for instance on WHOIS, and we're just chartering a new one which is likely to be a heavy load and we're asking the same people to do it.
-And I think that's just misuse of the volunteer time, misuse of the people, and I think we need to do it better.
+So that's part of it.
+It's not just the lack of new people.
+It is new people who are willing to take on the load.
+The last part is, ICANN needs to manage the process better.
+We are not doing well right now.

+We have several activities going on, for instance, on who

+is, and we are just chartering a new one which is likely to be a heavy load, and we are asking the same people to do it.
+I think that is just misuse of the volunteer time, misuse of the people.
+I think we need to do it better.
 Thank you.